Or, rather what it really means to be human?

 thenworking to create autonomous objects that mimic Cartesian subjects, we might then undertake different kinds of design projects… (3)

-And while researching Stelarc’s head photos, I have come across this intriguing piece of interconnected humans and non-humans by Erin Gee: Orpheus Larynx – Vocal performance feat.
+Following these conclusions, I have come across this intriguing example of interconnected humans and non-humans by Erin Gee: Orpheus Larynx – Vocal performance feat.
 Stelarc and his “Thinking Head”.
 Performed live at Powerhouse Museum of Technology, Sydney AU 2011.

-It was a choir of 3 heads and further on, some robots and one human with a device.
+It was an assemblage of many different ‘agents’ – a choir of 3 heads, robots and one human with a device.
 Erin writes on her website:

 I sang along with this